-The coetus responsible for the revision of penal law held as a working principle that the reservation of latae sententiae penalties should be greatly limited.
-The reservation is intended to emphasize the gravity of the offense.
-The reservation is intended to emphasize the gravity of the offense.
-The reservation is intended to emphasize the gravity of the offense.
-The reservation is intended to emphasize the gravity of the offense.
-The reservation of the Holy See: the violation of the sacred species (c.
+The coetus responsible for the revision of penal law held as a working principle that the reservation of latae sententiae penalties should be greatly limited.113 The reservation is intended to emphasize the gravity of the offense.n4 There are only five latae sententiae penalties reserved to the Holy See: the violation of the sacred species (c.
 1367); the use of physical force against the person of the Roman Pontiff (c.
 1370.1); outside the danger of death, the absolution of an accomplice in a sin against the sixth commandment of the decalogue (c.
 1378.1); the consecration of a bishop without a papal mandate (c.
 1382); and the direct violation of the seal of confession (c.
 1388.1).
 By comparison with the 1917 code which included forty reserved latae sententiae penalties, the number of reserved cases has been greatly reduced.

 The reservation of the penalties incurred by the use of physical force against the person of the Roman Pontiff and consecrating a bishop without a papal mandate obviously follow from the nature of the cases.
 The coetus on penal laws was unanimous in its view that the reservation be retained in the case of harming the pope because special gravity of punishment was needed for the public good.
-A grave crime like this requires grave punishment as a teaching device.115 The consecration of a bishop without a papal mandate is reserved because it disregards the principle of hierarchical communion as well
+A grave crime like this requires grave punishment as a teaching device.ns The consecration of a bishop without a papal mandate is reserved because it disregards the principle of hierarchical communion as well as the pope's headship of the episcopal college into which one is incorporated by consecration.
+In the other cases, the gravity of the matter is the basis for the reservation.116

-113 Coetus studiorum de iure poenali, Communicationes 2 (1970):101 & 106.

-114 T. Green, "Sanctions," in Coriden, Commentary, p.
-916.

-115 Coetus studiorum de iure poenali, Communicationes 2:101.
+- 113 Coetus studiorum de iure poenali, Communicationes 2 (1970):101 & 106. - 114 T. Green, "Sanctions," in Coriden, Commentary, p.
+916. - 115 Coetus studiorum de iure poenali, Communicationes 2:101.